TzuChieh/NumPy-ML/README.md

 ### Fashion-MNIST

-The Fashion-MNIST dataset are obtained from their [GitHub repository](https://github.com/zalandoresearch/fashion-mnist).
+The Fashion-MNIST dataset contains small grayscale images of clothing and can be obtained from their [GitHub repository](https://github.com/zalandoresearch/fashion-mnist).
 This is a MNIST-like dataset that is designed to be a drop-in replacement of MNIST, with greater variety and harder to predict.
 This dataset is included in `./dataset/fashion_mnist/`.

 ### CIFAR-10